weaviate/weaviate-io/blog/2024-11-26-aws-partnership/index.md

 * Limited edition stickers & hats
 * Weaviate's friendly experts

 We will have daily prizes given to the lucky winners of our raffle.
-Visit our booth to get a ticket that is valid for the full week (and learn how to earn extra entries to double your chances of winning)\!
-The prizes you can win:

-* 2 keychron keyboards (Monday)
-* 2 OLED Switches (1 Tuesday, 1 Wednesday)
-* OLED Steam Deck (Thursday)

-You can book a meeting with us in our private meeting space to learn all about Weaviate, our integration with AWS, and more.
+You can also book a meeting with us in our private meeting space to learn all about Weaviate, our integration with AWS, and more.
 [Book your slot today](https://calendly.com/events-weaviate/weaviate-aws-reinvent), space is limited.